UniversalRobots/Universal_Robots_Client_Library-release/doc/examples/instruction_executor.rst

    :end-at: instruction_executor->executeMotion(motion_sequence);

 Each element in the motion sequence can be a different motion type.
-In the example, there are two ``MoveJ`` motions and two ``MoveL`` motion.
+In the example, there are two ``MoveJ`` motions, a ``MoveL`` motion and a ``MoveP`` motion.
 The primitives' parameters are directly forwarded to the underlying script functions, so the parameter descriptions for them apply, as well.
-Particularly, you may want to choose between either a time-based execution speed or an acceleration / velocity parametrization.
+Particularly, you may want to choose between either a time-based execution speed or an acceleration / velocity parametrization for some move functions.
 The latter will be ignored if a time > 0 is given.

+Please refer to the script manual for details.

 Execute a single motion
 -----------------------